 All safety hazards should be taken care of before you leave.
 Things like dangerous chemicals such as insect killers, weed, rat poison, and cleaning products, among others, should be kept well.

 You should also ensure that all gates are secured and fence holes repaired.
 You need your sitter to have enough time for your poorly anim without having to worry about other issues in your home.

-Access to supplies
+Access to supplies for special needs pets

 As discussed above, you should make sure that you have everything that your pet needs before leaving.
 Apart from the medication, you also need to get all the required supplies.
 Your sitter needs to find everything that your animal needs without any problems.
 Things like cleaning and grooming supplies, your pet’s ID tags, harnesses and leashes, toys, and food, among others should be easily accessible.

 You should also ensure that the sitter has enough money to buy anything that might not be available.

 To make things easier for the petsitter, record a video with instructions and send it to them.
 You can also write down instructions related particularly to the care of your special needs pet and hang them somewhere in your house, making sure to hand you sitter a copy on arrival.

 Handicapped and special needs pet s will need particular care.
 Since you cannot always travel with them when going somewhere, you should ensure that your sitter is prepared to provide your animal with the best care possible.